misawsneto/paas-platform/README.md

 - **Observability** - Deep-links to managed Grafana for metrics and alerts
 - **Logs** - CLI-first approach for tailing/querying logs via CloudWatch/Log Analytics/Loki
 - **Backup & Restore** - Externalized via database PITR, versioned object storage, and search snapshots

-## UI Design

-The UI from this project can be found here: https://polish-small-67185439.figma.site/

 ## Philosophy